thesofproject/sof-docs/developer_guides/drivers/dai/index.rst

 DAI Initialization
 ==================

-When ADSP enters D0, the dai instances are probed by calling ``dai_probe()``.
+When ADSP enters D0, the dai instances are registered in the list maintained by the *lib*.
-It is important to keep the bare minimum early initialization code inside the probe implementation, with no power impact.
-Defer actions such as clock ungating until the device is requested by the client for use.

 Configuration & Commands
 ========================